De Minimis Benefits in the Philippines: Implementing Rules

 How much are de minimis benefits in the Philippines?

-De minimis benefits are non-taxable up to a certain monetary limit, which is currently set at PHP 90,000 per year.
-This means that if the total value of the benefits received by an employee within a year does not exceed PHP 90,000, they will not be subject to income tax.
+De minimis benefits are non-taxable up to a certain monetary limit, which is currently set at Php 90,000 per year.
+This means that if the total value of the benefits received by an employee within a year does not exceed Php 90,000, they will not be subject to income tax.

 Is de minimis part of the 13th-month pay?

 No, de minimis benefits are not part of the 13th-month pay.
 The 13th-month pay is a separate benefit mandated by law, which requires employers to pay their employees an additional month’s worth of salary by December 24th of each year.
+Moreover, it is not included when computing the 13th-month pay as it only factors the employee’s basic salary.

 Is it included in the basic salary?